|Littleton's first schoolhouse built in 1865 by John Bell for $65. Date unknown.|

 |Old Littleton High School, later Grant Jr. High.
 Date unknown.|

-Today, Littleton School District #6 (Littleton Public Schools) includes thirteen elementary schools, four middle schools, three high schools, two charter schools, The Village Preschool, and two alternative programs.
+Today, Littleton School District #6 (Littleton Public Schools) includes fourteen elementary schools, four middle schools, three high schools, two charter schools, The Village Preschool at Highland and North, and a number of alternative programs.
 The original one-room log schoolhouse still stands.
 When the Rapp Street School opened in 1873, the log school ceased regular operation.
 Sometime before 1900 it was moved to the Sam Brown ranch west of the river.
 In 1951, it was donated to the city and moved to Rio Grande Park (Bega Park).
-Finally in 1972 it was moved to its current location at the Littleton Historical Museum, where it is again used to teach visitors the three R's, 1865-style.
+Finally in 1972 it was moved to its current location at the Littleton Museum, where it is again used to teach visitors the three R's, 1865-style.